 What are the permanent or regular tables?

-Now let’s say if we are working with the Demo database and when we expand the tables folder, all the tables that you see here are permanent tables and we use the “create table” table name command to create these permanent tables.
+Now, let’s say we are working with the Demo database.
+When we expand the tables folder, all the tables that you see here are permanent tables.
+We use the 'CREATE TABLE' command to create these permanent tables.

 temporary tables in sql server example